Chito Jaime: Bacoor City Strikers (2023)

 In 2023, Jaime played for the Bacoor City Strikers.
 With Bacoor, he became the 15th player to reach the 1,000 points milestone.
 In a win over Bacolod, he scored 12 of his 15 points in the third quarter.
 In a loss to Zamboanga, he had 20 points and made six three-pointers.
 Once again, his team made the MPBL finals, but this time lost to Pampanga.

 Return to Zamboanga (2024–present)

 For the 2024 MPBL season, Jaime returned to Zamboanga's team.
 Against the Biñan Tatak Gel, he scored the game-winning basket as he helped his team overcome a 10 point deficit in the last two minutes of the game.
 They were eliminated in the North division quarterfinals by the Parañaque Patriots.

 Player profile

-Jaime combines strength and power with athleticism, and a nose for the ball.
+Jaime combines strength and power and a nose for the ball.
 He can also shoot from long range and plays the forward positions.
-A good fast break finisher and back court defender, Jaime is extremely competitive and plays hard offensively and defensively.
+A fast break finisher and back court defender, Jaime is competitive and plays offensively and defensively.
 During his college tenure with the AMA Titans, he averaged a near 20-10 (points and rebounds).